 - Flexibility in experiential learning setting- place of employment, affiliate site, online laboratory.
 You can leverage your current employment setting to advance your degree.
 Assistance with placement at local affiliate site.
 Opportunity to specialize your experiential learning in our online research laboratories (early childhood autism, adult autism, faculty wellness lab, parent training lab).

-- Instruction and assignments designed to prepare behavior analysis professionals culminating in a professional portfolio and master’s research project.
+- Instruction and assignments designed to prepare behavior analysis professionals culminating

 - Develop behavior plans